OUR FIRST PROJECT

 Topsoil and Trees

 Safe Haven Wildlife Sanctuary has begun planting grass and trees in their existing habitats and in a new habitat that is under construction.
 Since the rock and waterfall feature is still in the planning stages, Trees for Tigers was happy to help with the purchase of topsoil for the grass planting and several large Austrian Pine trees.
 See the beautiful trees in our Picture page.
 The sanctuary is looking amazing with the trees and grass growing and those snow-covered mountains in the background.
+(Project Completed)

 The WildCat Sanctuary